 California leash laws, revised in 2006, set out some rules for people leaving home with their pets, and individual RV parks and campgrounds may impose additional layers of regulations.
 A page at Camp-California.com spells out the leash-law basics.
 Meanwhile, we at DogTrekker.com offer some advice to help keep tails wagging.

-At most campsites, rules call for dogs to be leashed and to sleep either in your tent or in your vehicle.
-Obviously, you can’t cook or build a campfire with a leash in your hand, so unless your pooch is a couch potato, you’ll want to think ahead about how to temporarily tether her so she won’t run into the road or take off after a squirrel while your back is turned
+At most campsites, rules call for dogs to be leashed at all times and to sleep either in your tent or in your vehicle.
+Obviously, you can’t cook or build a campfire with a leash in your hand, so unless your pooch is a couch potato, you’ll want to think ahead about how to temporarily tether her so she won’t run into the road or take off after a squirrel while your back is turned.

-Cable tie-outs, widely available at pet stores, can be secured between two trees and will keep Daisy safe and happy (once she gets used to it) while you putter around.
+Cable tie-outs, widely available at pet stores, can be secured between two trees and will keep Daisy safe and happy while you putter around.
 An option popular with hunters, and especially handy at sites without trees, is a stake-out post with a 30-inch chain attached to a swivel.
-Think of it as a large crate without walls: Daisy can move freely within a five-foot circle, and you can position the stake almost anywhere (just don’t forget to pack a mallet to hammer the post into the ground).
-A tip: pet-store stake-outs that screw into the ground might work well in lawns, but good luck getting them into the dirt at a campground.
-MORE
+Daisy can move freely within a five-foot circle, and you can position the stake almost anywhere. (pack a mallet to hammer the post into the ground, and watch the shade; you may have to move it several times a day).
+Be forewarned: pet-store stake-outs that screw into the ground might work well in soft, grassy lawns, but may be more difficult to get into the dirt at a campground.